 Once our engineers arrived on board the private yacht in Italy, they continued the engine dismantle which the vessel engineers had already begun.

-Further dismantling of the exhaust system and other items was carried out to enable easy packing and return to Bartech Marine for rectification work that could not be carried out ashore.
+Further dismantling of the exhaust system and other items was carried out to enable easy packing and return to Bartech Marine for rectification work that could not be carried out onboard.

 During the fitting of the cylinder heads and after checking piston bumper clearances, cylinder head gaskets of 0.045 thou inch were fitted.